-It is our understanding that there will be further revisions to the project including both site and building design.
-BETA's recommendations for additional information presented in this comment letter could be included as Conditions of Approval in the Comprehensive Permit with the understanding that all comments will need to be addressed to the satisfaction of the Board and the Town of Arlington before site development can begin.
+Based on our findings and recommendations herein, BETA assumes that further revisions to the project plans may be required prior to closing the hearing.
+Recommendations for additional information presented in this comment letter could be included as Conditions of Approval in the Comprehensive Permit with the understanding that all comments will need to be addressed to the satisfaction of the Board and the Town of Arlington before site development can begin.
 Any revisions that affect the design of the proposed stormwater system should be supported by revised analysis and calculations.

-It is important to note that the seasonal high groundwater elevation, particularly in the location of the stormwater BMPs, needs to be confirmed prior to start of site development.
+BETA continues to note that the seasonal high groundwater elevation, particularly in the location of the stormwater BMPs, needs to be confirmed prior to start of site development.
 BETA's review of the test pit data provided by the Applicant suggests that further evaluation of soil and groundwater conditions should be conducted and potentially witnessed by the Town and / or their representative.

-BETA believes that there are opportunities to significantly improve the available open space and floodplain compensation mitigation area environment.
+BETA continues to believe that there are opportunities to significantly improve the available open space and floodplain compensation mitigation area environment.
 A thoughtful mitigation and site restoration plan prepared by a skilled team of multi-disciplinary professionals along with meaningful short term and long-term monitoring is critical to environmental restoration success.

-We recommend that conditions of approval associated with such mitigation and site restoration include the requirement that all mitigation and site restoration plans be reviewed and approved the ZBA and the Conservation Commission, at a minimum.
-BETA also recommends that recommended permit conditions presented in the Arlington Conservation Commission's February 1, 2021 Thorndike Place - Application for Comprehensive Permit Draft Recommended Permit Conditions letter be included as Conditions of Approval in the Comprehensive Permit.
+We also continue to recommend that conditions of approval associated with such mitigation and site restoration include the requirement that all mitigation and site restoration plans be reviewed and approved the ZBA and the Conservation Commission, at a minimum.